ravirahman/the-electrons/assets/posts/final.md

     <iframe width="560" height="315"
             src="https://www.youtube.com/embed/aEMn55uByG8?start=22" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
     <br />
 _The above figure illustrates the trajectory follower running on the actual RACECAR.
-With a time of 8.9 seconds, the RACECAR successfully navigated the 19.45m test course in 11.01 seconds._
+With a speed of 1.76 m/s, the RACECAR successfully navigated the 19.45m test course in 11.01 seconds._
 </center>

 # Lessons Learned: Simplicity and Planning are Key (Kolby)